sentry-demos/empower/README.md

 ## Trigger an error

-Add +2 quantity of a single item to Cart and purchase in order to trigger an Error.
+Add at least 1 item to Cart and purchase in order to trigger an Error.
 Visit the routes defined in src/index.js to produce transactions.

 ## Query Parameter Options in Demo App